 The Company accounts for its oil and natural gas producing activities using the full cost method of accounting.
 Accordingly, all costs incurred in the acquisition, exploration and development of proved oil and natural gas properties, including the costs of abandoned properties, dry holes, geophysical costs and annual lease rentals are capitalized.
 Sales or other dispositions of oil and natural gas properties are accounted for as adjustments to capitalized costs, with no gain or loss recorded unless the ratio of cost to proved reserves would significantly change.
-At March 31, 2014 and December 31, 2013, the Company's oil and natural gas properties consist solely of mineral interests in oil and natural gas properties.
+At December 31, 2013, the Company's oil and natural gas properties consist solely of mineral interests in oil and natural gas properties.

 Depletion of evaluated oil and natural gas properties is computed on the units of production method, whereby capitalized costs are amortized over total proved reserves.
-The average depletion rate per barrel equivalent unit of production was \$28.49 and \$27.53 for the three months ended March 31, 2014 and for the period from inception (September 18, 2013) to December 31, 2013, respectively.
-Depletion for oil and gas properties was \$5.6 million and \$5.2 million for the three months ended March 31, 2014 and for the period from inception (September 18, 2013) to December 31, 2013, respectively.
+The average depletion rate per barrel equivalent unit of production was \$27.53 for the period from inception (September 18, 2013) to December 31, 2013.
+Depletion for oil and gas properties was \$5.2 million for the same period.

 Under the full cost method of accounting, the net book value of oil and natural gas properties, may not exceed a calculated "ceiling".
 The ceiling limitation is the estimated future net cash flows from proved oil and natural gas reserves, discounted at 10%.
 Estimated future net cash flows are calculated using an unweighted arithmetic average of commodity prices in effect on the first day of each of the previous 12 months, held flat for the life of the production.
 Any excess of the net book value of proved oil and natural gas properties over the ceiling is charged to expense.
-No impairment on proved oil and natural gas properties was recorded for the three months ended March 31, 2014 and for the period from inception (September 18, 2013) through December 31, 2013.
+No impairment on proved oil and natural gas properties was recorded for the period from inception (September 18, 2013) through December 31, 2013.